anhbaysgalan1/chat-bot/README.md

 ## Description

 Each of the five bots responds with random phrases 1 - 5 seconds after your message.
-Answer sets for each bot
 It was planned that the robots would respond with phrases with this API ```https://alexwohlbruck.github.io/cat-facts/docs/```
 But it seems there are some server issues right now for these free API
 So if cat-facts api respond with error, robots respond with such phrases: